When you’re thinking of getting an external hard drive. Or you’ve just got yourself one.

 Wait for your hard drive’s icon to show on your Mac’s desktop.

-If no drive icon appears then check your finder preferences.
+If no drive icon appears then check your Finder Settings (Mac OS Ventura).
+In earlier Mac releases it’s called Finder Preferences.

 Click on the General tab.
 And check mark the option to show ‘External Disks’.